 Roaring Fork River is a super-convenient stopover from Aspen or Carbondale and it packs major adventure.
 The top part of the river is called Slaughterhouse, (a pretty ominous nickname, and for a reason).
 These rapids are extreme.
 But the payoff is worth it.
 Here, you will find one of the state’s rare commercially rafted waterfalls.

 Roaring Fork starts at 12,000 feet above sea level on the stunning Independence Pass.
 You can also set off farther downstream for a milder ride.
 Kayaking is popular in the lower waters.

 In total, Roaring Fork winds about 70 miles and drains into the Roaring Fork Valley, ending in Glenwood Springs.
 Wrap up your water adventure by taking a dip in Glenwood's famous natural hot springs.

 Rio Grande River

 If you are visiting the cheerful mountain town of Steamboat Springs in the summer, a tour down the Yampa River is essential.
-The Yampa River runs through Steamboat Springs, past restaurants and bars, and it even winds through the exciting Dinosaur National Monument.
-As the name implies, this area is packed with dinosaur remains that you can see in the rocks, and you can find petroglyphs of yesteryear, too.
-It's a white-water trip with an ancient bend.
+The Yampa River runs right past the ski village's restaurants and bars, and it even winds through the exciting Dinosaur National Monument.
+As the name implies, this area is packed with dinosaur remains that you can see in the rocks—it's a white water trip with an ancient bend.

-Another thing that makes the Yampa so unique is it is one of the last, free-flowing tributary rivers on the Colorado River and the only free-flowing river in the state, which means it isn’t obstructed by big dams and diversions.
-The Yampa is just over 260 miles long, and you can find white-water trips for all levels of experience, including some major challenges if you crave the surge of adrenaline.
+Another thing that makes the Yampa so unique is it is one of the last, free-flowing tributary rivers on the Colorado River and the only free-flowing river in the state, which means it isn’t obstructed by dams and diversions.
+The Yampa is just over 260 miles long, and you can find rafting trips for all levels of experience, including some major challenges for the adrenaline junkie.